 DO NOT pull on the rope, just give it a little tug to get the dog coming toward you.
 Pulling the dog toward you is not going to teach the dog anything.
 It can actually make the dog NOT to want to come to you.

 When the dog comes to you, give it lavish praise, a favorite toy or a small piece of treat.
 Repeat this procedure until the dog come to you every time without having to be coaxed or having to have you tug on the rope.

 Increasing The Distance:

-Now that your dog is coming to you from about 5-10 feet you can increase the distance by 5 feet or so.
-Each time the dog comes consistantly from each distance you can increase it another 5 feet or so.
+Now that your dog is coming to you from about ten feet, you can increase the distance by 5 feet or so.
+Each time the dog comes consistently from each new distance you can increase it another 5 feet or so.

 You can also work indoors on those days when the weather doesn’t want to cooperate.
 When the dog is away from you, simply call it to you and reward it with treats and praise when it comes.

 Off Leash Recall:

-Start the off leash training in a fenced in area.
-If your yard isn’t fenced you will need to find one that is.
+Start the Off Leash Recall training in a fenced in area.
+If your yard isn’t fenced you will need to find a area that is.
 Begin in a quiet area that has very few distractions.
 Early mornings always work best for me.
 The off leash training should be just like the on leash training.
 The only thing that will be different is that the rope is gone.

 Remember, you MUST be patient.
 Don’t forget to praise and reward your dog.
 It may be necessary to work in shorter distances when you begin working off leash.
 Your dog will tell you that very quickly.
 Sometimes it is helpful to go back to “On Leash” training if your dog doesn’t respond well at first.

 As with all training, keep your sessions short.
 Training sessions should be kept around 2 to 5 minutes in length.
 Finish each session with your dog correctly doing a behavior.